When does reinforcement learning stand out in quantum control? A comparative study on state preparation: Introduction

-\textbf{QL and deep QL.} In reinforcement learning, a computer agent is allowed to be in a set of states, and in each step the agent chooses an action bringing it to another state.
-By performing a set of actions, the agent acquires a reward, which encapsulates the ingredients of the optimization problem that one desires to solve.
-Fig.~\ref{fig:schem}A schematically shows how QL works.
-At each state $s$, the agent has a choice of a set of actions $a$ each having certain probability called the action-value function $Q(s,a)$, forming the so-called Q-table.
-The agent typically chooses the action with the largest probability, and by comparing the resulting state to the target state, a reward is fed back to update the Q-table so that actions that lead closer to the target will have larger probability to be chosen.
-By iterating this process sufficient times, one finds an optimal solution.
-We note that since the table should have a finite number of entries, both the states and actions should be discretized.
-Fig.~\ref{fig:schem}B shows deep QL, in which the role of the Q-table is replaced by a neural network, called the Q-network.
+In Q-learning (including TQL and DQL), a computer agent evolves in an environment.
+All information required for optimization is encoded in the environment, which is allowed to be in a set of states $\mathcal{S}$.
+In each step, the agent chooses an action from a set $\mathcal{A}$, bringing the environment of the agent to another state.
+As a consequence, the agent acquires a reward, which encapsulates the desired optimization problem.
+Fig.~\ref{fig:schem}a schematically shows how TQL works.
+At each state $s\in\mathcal{S}$, the agent chooses actions $a\in\mathcal{A}$ according to the action-value function $Q(s,a)$, defined as the estimated total reward starting from state $s$ and action $a$, forming the so-called Q-table.
+Each time the agent takes an action, a reward $r$ is generated according to the distance between the resulting state and the target, which updates the Q-table.
+An optimal solution is found by iterating this process sufficient times.
+We note that since a table has a finite number of entries, both the states and actions should be discretized.
+Fig.~\ref{fig:schem}b shows DQL, in which the role of the Q-table is replaced by a neural network, called the Q-network.
 The agent then chooses its action according to the output of the Q-network, and the reward is used to update the network.
-In this case, although the allowed actions must still be discrete (the network has a finite number of neurons in the output layer), the input state can actually be continuous.
-Moreover, as we shall see in this paper, the Q-network is much more powerful than the Q-table, making deep QL more efficient.
+In this case, although the allowed actions are typically discrete, the input state can actually be continuous.

+Similar to TQL and DQL, PG also requires the sets of states $\mathcal{S}$, actions $\mathcal{A}$, and rewards $r$.
+The policy of the agent is represented by a neural network.
+With the state as the input, the network outputs the probability of choosing each action.
+After each episode, the policy network is updated toward a direction that increases the total reward.
+Since the state is encoded as the input of the neural network, PG can also accommodate continuous input states.